This post was originally published September 2019 and updated as of August 2022.

-Now, to make the perfect fall wreath for our door, we focused in on the rich colors of the season, and we made the whole thing out of paper, which is another great money-saving tip that our pals at Homie would surely approve of.
-Let's make a wreath!
+To make the perfect fall wreath for our door, we focused in on the rich colors of the season, and we made the whole thing out of paper.
+Let’s make a wreath!

 Supplies Needed to Make an Embroidery Hoop Wreath